srnishappy/iStore/README.md

-# 🛒 Project Setup Guide
+# 🛒 iStore-Project Setup Guide

 This README provides step-by-step instructions for setting up and deploying the project.
 Let's get your project up and running in no time! ✨